Lozova

-Lozova (Лозова, [lozoˈwɑ]) or Lozovaya (Лозовая) is a city in Kharkiv Oblast (province) of eastern Ukraine.
-It serves as the administrative center of the Lozova Raion (district).
+Lozova (Лозова, [lozoˈwɑ]) or Lozovaya (Лозовая) is a city in Kharkiv Oblast, eastern Ukraine.
+It serves as the administrative center of Lozova Raion.
 Lozova hosts the administration of Lozova urban hromada, one of the hromadas of Ukraine.
 Population:

 Lozova is the 2nd largest city in Kharkiv Oblast after Kharkiv in terms of population.

 History

 Lozova was founded in the late 1860s as a settlement in Kharkov Governorate of the Russian Empire.

 During the Russian Civil War, it was occupied by German troops from April 1918 until November 1918.

 A local newspaper has been published in Lozova since August 1929.

 During World War II, it was under German occupation from 11 October 1941 to 16 September 1943.

 After its liberation, the city was completely restored.
 In 1953, there were four high schools, two libraries, one House of Culture, and one stadium.

 In 1972, the population was 38,800 people.

 In January 1989, the population was 72,991 people.

 The city was evacuated on 27 August 2008 due to a fire in an arsenal.
 However, there were no serious casualties or deaths.

 In January 2013, the population was 58,307 people.

 Until 18 July 2020, Lozova was incorporated as a city of oblast significance and the center of the Lozova Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Lozova Municipality was merged into Lozova Raion.